 So time flies and it has been 2 months since I last posted.
 In the mean time I spent mid July thru mid August in Dallas and California.
-The unusual high amount of rain continued until mid August So it was bright and sunny when I returned.
-Wow still get rain her but it usually just a afternoon shower which is un-noticeable 20 minutes after.
+The unusual high amount of rain continued until mid August, so it was bright and sunny when I returned to Bali.
+We still get rain her but it usually just an afternoon shower which is un-noticeable 20 minutes later.
 During my rip to the states they began working on the building permit.
 To my surprise the builder had not gotten one.
 While I was initially shocked as it turn out they have 2 kinds of building permits here, one for rebuild and the other for once you are 90% complete.
-I think there are 2 reasons for this, lack of enforcement, heritage land and you cannot change the plan for an already issued permit, you have to start again and pay again.
-That can be tricky when you have to clear a bamboo forest to precisely know the lay of the land, as was our case.
+I think there are 2 reasons for this, lack of enforcement, heritage land and you cannot change "anything" from the plan of an already issued permit, you have to start again and pay again.
+It can be tricky to perhaps impossible, when you have to clear a bamboo forest to precisely know the lay of the land, as was out case.
 The builder just assumed we would go with the 90% finished permit.
 That said it cost twice as much as the pre-build.
-Oh they are so tricky ! so now the "agent" is determining if we can get a rebuild considering what we have already done.
-The discussion is that we have not actually built a house yet, does the foundation count, etc. So far, it depends on who you ask and costs vary wildly Fortunately we have many long time local connections that are quite protective of us and are willing and wanting to network with al of their contacts to make the right thing happen.
-While they manage that Shinta and I are continuing with landscaping of the back area.
-We also had a wedding event for what I call my Bali-niece.
-My long time friend turned family and previous business associates daughter got married.
+Oh they are so tricky ! so now the "agent" is determining if we can get a considering pre or post build considering what we have already built.
+The discussion is that we have not actually built a house yet, does the foundation count, etc. So far, it depends on who you ask and costs vary wildly.
+Fortunately we have many long time local connections that are quite protective of us and are willing and wanting to network with all of their contacts, often incestuous, to make the right thing happen.
+While they manage that, Shinta and I are continuing with landscaping of the back yard, as we call it, they call it garden. actually they call it a Taman which is garden but not a vegetable garden, which is called a Kebun We also had a wedding event for what I call my Bali-niece.
+My long time friend of 35 years here, his daughter got married.
 She is Bella's age and the 2 of them were running buddies whenever Bella visited Bali.
-So the Wedding was the traditional Balinese which is an elaborate ceremony and dress for the bride and groom and as all ceremonies, a food fest.
-I actually am not a fan of the traditional Balinese wedding as the bride and groom and their parents where after the 1-2 long rituals with the priest and parents, are relegated to sit on the stage in throne the chairs for the next 2 hours watching everyone eat.
-During this time people will go the stage to take various photos, and everyone is required to traverse the stage before leaving offering their congratulations.
+So the wedding was the traditional Balinese which is an elaborate ceremony and dress for the bride and groom and as all ceremonies, a food fest.
+I actually am not a fan of the traditional Balinese wedding as the bride and groom and their parents, after the 1-2 long rituals with the priest and parents, are relegated to sit on the stage in throne chairs for the next 2 hours watching everyone eat.
+During this time people will go to the stage to take various photos, and everyone is required to traverse the stage before leaving offering their congratulations, like a reception line but when you are leaving.
 Once most of the people have gone the wedding couple and their parents leave the stage and sit and eat.
 All this with the bride wearing a 20" tall gold crown.
-Here is the bride Gita ( We all call her Echa form her youth) I have know her since birth.
+Here is the bride Gita (we all call her Echa form her youth) I have know her since birth.
 Her parents are next to her and the grooms mom on the end.

-Twelve of my Bali family were there and we all stayed into same hotel where Echa works in marketing.
+Twelve of my Bali family members were there and we all stayed at he same hotel where Echa works in marketing.
 In fact here she is on the elevator door ad.
 Such a star she is !
 She truly is a beautiful woman inside and out.

 Comments